 Q13: If EBS (R12) on-premise is integrated with OAM/OID on-premise.
 If this EBS in-migrated to Cloud, How do we do the SSO?

 A13: You can use EBS Cloud Admin Tool https://k21academy.com/ebscloud11 to integrate.
 We cover EBS and OAM/OID integration in our EBS on Cloud Training for Apps DBA’s at https://k21academy.com/ebscloud05

 Oracle is also working on integration with IDCS (not yet certified as of Feb 2018) using CloudGate.
-Check IDCS OAuth support in white paper here
+Check IDCS OAuth support in the white paper here

-Stay tuned for next session next week where we’ll cover Oracle Database Cloud Service (DBCS & DBaaS), and How to Create Database on Oracle Cloud.
+Stay tuned for the next session next week where we’ll cover Oracle Database Cloud Service (DBCS & DBaaS), and How to Create Database on Oracle Cloud.